Home

 Eye migraines

-They're commonly called eye migraines, but they're actually a group of different types of migraine, including ocular migraines (or occular), ophthalmic migraines, a type of silent or acephalgic migraine, and even ophthalmoplegic migraines.
+They're commonly called eye migraines, but they're actually a group of different types of migraine.
+Often these migraines are called ocular migraines (or occular), ophthalmic migraines, silent migraine, acephalgic migraine, and even ophthalmoplegic 'migraines'.
 Confused?
-Don't worry, you'll see it all clearly in a moment (oops, sorry!)...
+With good reason!
+Most of these terms are out dated, and sometimes defined in very different ways!

 First, you need to remember that pain is only one possible symptom of migraine (see the article on symptoms).
 Other symptoms include nausea, congestion, and visual symptoms.
 Silent migraine or acephalgic migraine is migraine without the headache.